The Russ Abbot Show: History

 From the 1981 series there was a major cast upheaval, with many of the cast being replaced, with the new lineup being Dustin Gee, Bella Emberg, Susie Blake, Sherrie Hewson, Jeffrey Holland, Patti Gold, and Michael Barrymore.
 Les Dennis joined in Series 3 and Michael Barrymore left in Series 4.

-In 1986 the series was transferred over to the BBC, where it was renamed The Russ Abbot Show, and featured Dennis, Emberg, Hewson, Holland, Suzi Aitchison, Tom Bright, Maggie Moone, Paul Shearer, and Lisa Maxwell.
+In 1986 the series was transferred over to the BBC, where it was renamed The Russ Abbot Show, and featured Dennis, Emberg, Hewson, Holland, Suzy Aitchison, Tom Bright, Maggie Moone, Paul Shearer, and Lisa Maxwell.
 In 1991 allegedly the BBC was heard to announce at the Montreux Television Festival that Abbot no longer represented what the audience wanted to see on their screens and the series transferred to ITV.

 After the final television series in 1996, the series moved to BBC Radio 2 for 50 episodes from November 1997 to February 2002.

 Format

 The series showcased Abbot's talents as an all round entertainer and included characters such as Basildon Bond, a James Bond parody; 'Cooperman', a cross between Tommy Cooper and Superman; and C.U.
 Jimmy, a virtually unintelligible, red-headed, kilt-wearing Scotsman.
 The programme attracted millions of viewers weekly.
 The show was popular amongst younger viewers, prompting two annuals to be published in 1982 and 1983.
 The annuals featured comic strips based on popular characters Abbot had created in the various series of the show.
 It was also notable for its "Tears of laughter" theme song, which played at the start and end of the show.
 The stop-motion animated titles were produced by 3 Peach Animation.